 Nigerian Tax Research Network (NTRN)

-The NTRN is a new initiative of the ICTD funded by the Bill and Melinda Gates Foundation.
+The NTRN is a new initiative of the ICTD funded by the Bill & Melinda Gates Foundation.
 The goal of the NTRN is to support the generation and exchange of tax knowledge in Nigeria by:

 1. Providing a platform for knowledge exchange and for evidence-based debate on tax issues, through seminars and conferences.